ux-at-icfnext/samhsa-v4/docs/pages/elements/buttons.md

 <a name="access"></a>
 ### Accessibility
 It is critical that buttons conform to Section 508 best practices so that they can be used successfully by everyone.
 So, contrast of the button and text colors should meet [W3C](http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html) guidelines and alt text is required for all button text.
-Note that these buttons, if used as designed, are 508 compliant.
+Note that these buttons, if used as designed, are 508 and USWDS compliant.

 <a name="analytics"></a>
 ### Analytics Tracking